JetBrains/intellij-sdk-docs/topics/basics/persisting_state_of_components.md

 > Synchronization via the _Settings Sync_ or _Settings Repository_ plugins only works when these plugins are installed and enabled.

 The decision about making a specific component's state shareable should be made carefully.
-Only the settings that are not specific to a given machine should be shared, e.g. paths to user-specific directories shouldn't be shared.
+Only the settings that are not specific to a given machine should be shared, e.g., paths to user-specific directories shouldn't be shared.
 If a component contains both shareable and non-shareable data, it should be split into two separate components.

 #### Settings Sync Plugin

-> The _Settings Sync_ plugin is available starting with the version 2022.3.
+> The _Settings Sync_ plugin is available starting with version 2022.3.
 >
 {style="note"}

 To include a plugin's component state in the _Settings Sync_ plugin synchronization, the following requirements must be met:
 - The `RoamingType` is defined via the `roamingType` attribute of the `@Storage` annotation and is not equal to `DISABLED`.
 - The `SettingsCategory` is defined via the `category` attribute of the `@State` annotation and is not equal to `OTHER`.
-- There is no other `PersistentStateComponent` which is stored to the same XML file and has different `RoamingType`.
+- There is no other `PersistentStateComponent`, which is stored to the same XML file and has a different `RoamingType`.

 If the component state is OS-dependent, the `roamingType` of the `@Storage` annotation must be set to `RoamingType.PER_OS`.